dvidEast/www.susexample/README.md

 # www.susexample
-Repository for an example version of the UBC Science Undergraduate Society website
+Repository for an example version of the UBC Science Undergraduate Society website used for interview purposes.

 ### Highlights
 - prioritize join sus options -> website should be the hub for applications